A Lot or a Little?

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-The movie offers a unique version of the Austen classic in that it draws on the contrasts between the upscale neighborhood of Beverly Hills and East Los Angeles' prominent Mexican-American community as a way to illustrate class distinctions.
+The movie offers a unique version of the Austen classic Sense and Sensibility.
+It effectively draws on the contrasts between the upscale neighborhood of Beverly Hills and East Los Angeles' prominent Mexican-American community as a way to illustrate class distinctions.
 But the poignant loss of the sisters' father and the discovery of a new brother gets a little lost in the narrative about the young women losing their material wealth.

 There's also some stereotyping here, and the clash of the two cultures can often feel predictable and formulaic, which results in jokes that are only mildly funny.
 But it's clear that overall the movie seeks to celebrate the beauty and richness of America's Mexican heritage and offers this message within the context of family and love.

 Research shows a connection between kids' healthy self-esteem and positive portrayals in media.
 That's why we've added a new "Diverse Representations" section to our reviews that will be rolling out on an ongoing basis.
 You can help us help kids by suggesting a diversity update.